FormidableLabs/react-native-ama/website/docs/ama/usage.md

 ## Wrap App with Provider

-You need to add the [AMAProvider](../components/AMAProvider) to your app as it is needed by the components, hooks, and to provide information about accessbility violations.
+You need to add the [AMAProvider](/core/components/AMAProvider) to your app as it is needed by the components, hooks, and to provide information about accessibility violations.

 ```jsx {1-4,8-9}
 import { AMAProvider } from '@react-native-ama/core';